cvg/Hierarchical-Localization/README.md

 # hloc - the hierarchical localization toolbox

 This is `hloc`, a modular toolbox for state-of-the-art 6-DoF visual localization.
 It implements [Hierarchical Localization](https://arxiv.org/abs/1812.03506), leveraging image retrieval and feature matching, and is fast, accurate, and scalable.
-This codebase won the indoor/outdoor localization challenges at [CVPR 2020](https://sites.google.com/view/vislocslamcvpr2020/home) and [ECCV 2020](https://sites.google.com/view/ltvl2020/), in combination with [SuperGlue](https://psarlin.com/superglue/), our graph neural network for feature matching.
+This codebase combines and makes easily accessible years of research on image matching and Structure-from-Motion.

 With `hloc`, you can:

-- Reproduce [our CVPR 2020 winning results](https://www.visuallocalization.net/workshop/cvpr/2020/) on outdoor (Aachen) and indoor (InLoc) datasets
+- Reproduce state-of-the-art results on multiple indoor and outdoor visual localization benchmarks
 - Run Structure-from-Motion with SuperPoint+SuperGlue to localize with your own datasets
 - Evaluate your own local features or image retrieval for visual localization
 - Implement new localization pipelines and debug them easily 🔥